RivaD2/personal/Udemy-react-with-redux/redux.md

      - Make new file called rtmpserver
      - cd into it
      - generate new package.json with `npm init`
-     - read docs about Node Media Server at ![github.com/illuspas/Node-Media-Server]
+     - read docs about Node Media Server at [Node-Media-Server](github.com/illuspas/Node-Media-Server)
-     - Create new `index.js` inside rtmp server directory and add the following:
+     - Create new `index.js` inside RTMP server directory and add the following:

 ```javascript